Flank/flank/docs/flank_mixpanel_metrics.md

 ## Test duration [total_test_time]

-By this event's we can check how long tests took.
+With these event's we can check how long tests took.

 Fields: